"Our Bakugans are exhausted. I don't think they can carry us. If we want to get to the Embassy, we better start

 "And you – you want to be my servant?"
-Barodius asked with a chuckle.
+Barodius asked, chuckling.
 Ren should know that he had met a wicked one.
 Those piercing eyes and disdainful grin brought a clear message but Ren misinterpreted that.
 He thought that his Emperor was strict, not evil.
 He was mistaking so much!
 So he got what served him right.

 "Do you think you are worth it?
 I doubt very much.
 See this!"
 The Emperor raised both hands and snapped the fingers, calling a flash of thunderbolt out of thin air that fell striking on both Gundalian kid and his Bakugan.